 RULE 38.
-Application of rules.-With the exception of speaking from the well of the Senate, all provisions of these rules applying to bills shall apply also to resolutions, memorials and petitions.
+Application of rules.-All provisions of these rules applying to bills shall apply also to resolutions, memorials, and petitions.

 RULE 39.
-Form and copies of bills.-(a) Unless variation is authorized by the Committee on Rules and Operation of the Senate, bills submitted for introduction shall be in a computer-typed form prepared by the Legislative Services Office.
+Form and copies of bills.-(a) Unless variation is authorized by the Committee on Rules and Operations of the Senate, bills submitted for introduction shall be in a computer-typed form prepared by the Legislative Services Office.
 When a bill which is introduced is not in the prescribed form, the Principal Clerk shall cause the bill to be retyped in the prescribed form, and the retyped copy shall become the official copy of the bill for all purposes.
 The original bill shall then be returned to the introducer of the bill and shall not become a part of the records or documents of the Senate.

-(b) Whenever a bill is introduced, 20 copies shall be submitted to the Principal Clerk.
+(b) Whenever a bill is introduced, 25 copies shall be submitted to the Principal Clerk.
 Any bill submitted without the required number of copies shall be immediately returned to the introducer.